 You can book a cochlear surgery in India with the best surgeon.
 Contact us on +91-9899437202 to know about the cochlear implant hearing aid cost in India.

-Cochlear implant (CI) usually pass the peripheral auditory system which normally collects the sound and then converts that received sound into hair cells movement in the cochlea.
+A cochlear implant is very different from a hearing device, the hearing takes time to learn or relearn.
+They usually pass the peripheral auditory system which normally collects the sound and then converts that received sound into hair cells movement in the cochlea.
 These hair cells inside part release potassium ions in reaction to the hair cells’ movement.

 Here the cochlear implant parts collect the sound and digitize the sound.
 Then, converts the digitized sound into electrical signals and transmit the digitized signals to the electrodes implanted in the cochlea.
 The electrodes start stimulating the cochlear nerve, sending the signals to the brain.

-Parts of cochlear implant
+Parts of Cochlear Implant